onkelbeh/HomeAssistantRepository/README.md

 # My VMs/boxes and Stuff I use

 ## My environment
 I run Home Assistant on a virtual X64 box, 4GB RAM, 3 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 30GB Disk from a small FC SAN (HP MSA).
 Recorder writes to a local mariadb socket, moved this from my 'big' mariadb machine because of some performance issues.
 Influxdb and Graphana are also on the same box.
 I cannot imagine how someone can run this stuff an a Raspberry Pi.

-You'll find a list of the integrations I use myself on my production box [here](https://github.com/onkelbeh/HomeAssistantRepository/blob/master/etc/portage/package.use/60_homeassistant).
+## My machines
+Currently I have three VM's running:
+### Production
+Python 3.9.6_p1
+4 GB RAM, 3 cores of a Intel(R) Xeon(R) Silver 4114 CPU @ 2.20GHz
+### Dev / Test

-## Python 3.9 Support
+Python 3.9.6_p1
-My production box now runs Python 3.9.6_p1 (29.8.2021).
-Most modules are OK with 3.9 support, I will upgrade them if they are touched, if you find your favorite components missing, just open a ticket and drop me a list.
-Also ESPHome-2021.8.2 runs (with a small hack in platformio).
-During compile tests, I have all available tests turned on.

-## Python <= 3.8 Support
-Since Python 3.8 support is dropped, I will do no further tests on it, you should upgrade soon.
+4 GB RAM, 3 cores of a Intel(R) Xeon(R) Silver 4114 CPU @ 2.20GHz
+### Dev / Test2

-## Python 3.10 Support
+Python 3.10.0_rc1_p2
-Currently not usable in production, my testbox compiles a lot of modules now, but some important things are still missing.
+4 GB RAM, 3 cores of a Intel(R) Xeon(R) Silver 4114 CPU @ 2.20GHz

 ## Hardware I use

-Along MQTT I am actively using (and therefore testing) the following platforms/components:
-* some (~9) Z-Wave devices, mostly Fibaro Roller Shutter 3 with a ZMEEUZB1 Stick connected to my VM with ser2net, socat & OpenZWave.
-I would not buy the Fibaro stuff again, because of their weird firmware policy.
-You need to have their expensive (and otherwise useless) gateway to make an update.
-The cheap chinese stuff will do better.
-And they are very badly shielded.
-  - in the vm run `socat pty,link=/dev/ttyUSB0,raw,user=homeassistant,group=dialout,mode=777 tcp:[ip of usbhost]:3333`
-  - at the usb host run `ser2net` with `3333:raw:0:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`
-* some Zigbee devices from Xioami, via an CC2531 USB stick from Amazon -> `zigbee2mqtt`
-* a bunch of OneWire and I2C Sensors (mostly via ESPHome and MQTT) and
+Here's a rough overview about the stuff I use, sorted by USEFlags:

+### androidtv

+### axis
+Axis Camera (1, a few more to come), i do not use this integration anymore, it had a problem with my old cam's, migrated it to qvr_pro.

+### caldav
+Calendar (connected to a locally run ownCloud, OC not in this Repository) (https://owncloud.org/), use it for a very intelligent Alarmclock and to control heating on home office days.

+### cli

+### compensation

+### coronavirus

+### darksky
+since yr.no weather was removed by YR's request in early 2021, I use darksky.

+### dwd_weather_warnings

+### enigma2
+Enigma2 on Dreambox (2 left) (https://wiki.blue-panel.com/index.php/Enigma2)

+### esphome
-* ESPHome - see description above - (https://esphome.io/ & https://github.com/esphome/esphome/)
+ESPHome - see description above - (https://esphome.io/ & https://github.com/esphome/esphome/)
-* ESPEasy (https://www.letscontrolit.com/wiki/index.php/ESPEasy/).
-I formerly used it to avoid some serious design problems in Tasmota, but since I use ESPHome, these devices live only until they have to be touched for some reason, their firmware will get replaced with ESPHome.
-* Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota), same here: as soon a device has to be touched, its firmware will be replaced with Otto Winter's ESPHome.
+* Now all of my HC-SR501 PIR Sensors and some of my traditional light switches are connected to two big input arrays I built into old CAT6 patch panels with an ESP12 and 4 PCF8574 I2C I/O Expanders, this makes 24 I/O lines per panel.
+All these panels run ESPHome.
+* OneWire and I2C Sensors
 * Sonoff S20
 * Sonoff 4ch
 * Sonoff Dual
 * Sonoff RF Bridge with remote Switches
 * Sonoff Touch
-  * Sonoff Basic (Wifi not working well with ESPHome or Tasmota in newer versions)
-  * Sonoff Pow R2
+As soon as a device with an esp inside gets touched, it will be migrated to ESPHome.

+### forecast_solar

+### fronius

+### github

+### http

+### hyperion
+Hyperion with APA102 (very cool stuff) (https://hyperion-project.org/)

+### influxdb

+### knx

+### kodi
+Kodi on Raspberry (3, all with OSMC) (https://osmc.tv/download/), very happy with it.

+### kraken

+### maxcube
+EQ3-Max!
+(I accidently bought some, so I have to use them until they die, 8 devices and a cube).
+When a thermostat dies, it gets replaced with a devolo z-wave model.

+### mikrotik

+### mqtt
 The Sonoff Pow (and R2) will stay with Tasmota for a while, because I have no good implementation of Tasmota's energy summary in ESPHome.
+I have connectd these via MQTT.
+Some Zigbee devices via an CC2531 USB stick from Amazon and `zigbee2mqtt`.
+Since zigbee2mqtt, a lot of new devices are here now:
+* some Xioami motion sensors (Aquara)
+* an Aquara environment sensor
+* lots of Sonoff's window Sensors
+* all the IKEA stuff (4 shutters, some lighting and all the buttons that came with them)

+### mysql

+### otp

+### owntracks

+### ping

+### qnap

+### qvr_pro

+### recorder

+### rest

+### samsungtv
+SamsungTV (partly _not_ working anymore due to Samsung's newest firmware 'improvements', at least I can read its status for controlling lights & the shutters)

+### scrape

+### season

+### shelly
-* Experimenting with Shelly Devices, a friend has some Shelly 1/2, bought a Pro, but this one has a Chip from TI, no ESP, so we'll have to use the original Firmware.
+Experimenting with Shelly Devices, a friend has some Shelly 1/2, bought a Pro, but this one has a Chip from TI, no ESP, so we'll have to use the original Firmware, connected to MQTT.
-* Now all of my HC-SR501 PIR Sensors and some of my traditional light switches are connected to two big input arrays I built into old CAT6 patch panels with an ESP12 and 4 PCF8574 I2C I/O Expanders, this makes 24 I/O lines per panel.
-All these panels run ESPHome.
-* Yamaha RXV (4 devices)
-* SamsungTV (partly _not_ working anymore due to Samsung's newest firmware 'improvements', at least I can read its status for controlling lights & the shutters)
+Due to the fact that Fibaro's shutter controllers do not work very well, I now have a couple of Shelly 2.5 to control the shutters.
+These work good, looks like a 'install & forget' thing.

+### signal_messenger

+### snmp

+### sonos
+Sonos (had many, sold most of them, because they destroyed a formerly very cool Gui, only two boxes left)

+### sql

+### ssl

+### tasmota
+except some Sonoff Pow R2 all former Tasmota stuff was migrated to ESPHome.
+I had not yet the time to transfer the power statistics.

+### test

+### tradfri
-* Some Tradfri lights
+Some Tradfri lights, and 4 IKEA Shutters.
-* 4 IKEA Shutters, which finally can be bought now.
 A bit expensive, but nice and easy to install.
-* Sonos (had many, sold most of them, because they destroyed a formerly very cool Gui, only two boxes left)
-* Calendar (connected to a locally run ownCloud, OC not in this Repository) (https://owncloud.org/)
-* Kodi on Raspberry (3, all with OSMC) (https://osmc.tv/download/)
-* Enigma2 on Dreambox (2 left) (https://wiki.blue-panel.com/index.php/Enigma2)
-* Hyperion with APA102 (very cool stuff) (https://hyperion-project.org/)
-* EQ3-Max!
-(I accidently bought some, so I have to use them until they die, 8 devices and a cube).
-Currently the integration `maxcube-api` is broken, added a hack to keep them running, just add `maxcube_hack` USE Flag to Home Assistant, then the patch will be applied before installation.
-Recently I saw some other interesting soft for this hardware.
-Perhaps I'll try one of these, and forget about `maxcube-api`.
-* Axis Camera (1, a few more to come)
-* yr.no weather (best reliable forecast you can get for low money) (https://www.yr.no/) (removed by YR's request in 2021)
+I do not use the Gateway anymore, the integration cause problems from time to time.
+I have all IKEA devices connected via zigbee2mqtt.

+### version

+### whois

+### workday

+### yamaha

+### yamaha_musiccast
+Yamaha RXV (4 devices)

+### zwave
+had a ZMEEUZB1 Stick connected to my VM with ser2net, socat & OpenZWave.
+Have migrated it to zwavejs2mqtt.

+### zwave_js
+migration was easier than expected, after finding the right module.
+Have some Fibaro shutter controllers and (currently) 2 devolo thermostats.
+I would not buy the Fibaro stuff again, because of their weird firmware policy.
+You need to have their expensive (and otherwise useless) gateway to make an update.
+The cheap chinese stuff will do better.
+And they are very badly shielded.

 # Some background